jorgebarrosmedeiros/jorgebarrosmedeiros/README.md

   * Repository: https://github.com/jorgebarrosmedeiros/house_prices

 ### [Health Insurance Predict](https://github.com/jorgebarrosmedeiros/health_insurance)
   * This project aims to make the company "Insurance Health" profit more.
 This company provides health insurance to its customers and the product team is analyzing the possibility of offering policyholders a new product: auto insurance.
 Therefore, a machine learning model was built that detects customers interested in the services.
+The ExtraTreesClassifier model was used, which obtained the best performance from the cumulative gain curve and lift curve metrics, to solve the problem.
   * Repository: https://github.com/jorgebarrosmedeiros/health_insurance